 He also began expressing his faith musically as a self-taught guitar player/singer and singing in the church choir.

-In 1997 he married, Jody Makrina Copeland of Yakima, Washington.
+In 1997 he married, Jody Makrina Copeland of Yakima, Washington, daughter of Very Reverend Joseph Copeland of Holy Cross Orthodox Church in Yakima.
 The couple moved to Omaha, Nebraska where Makrina attended medical school.
 Shanbour was ordained a deacon in 1998 and served at St. Mary Church in Omaha with the Very Reverend Don Hock.
 As a deacon he produced two musical projects:

-1) an contemporary Christian music album for young people called “Living In An Orthodox World”, and
+1) a contemporary Christian music album for young people called “Living In An Orthodox World”, and

 2) a recording of original liturgical music for young people called “Kids That Love Church.”

 He also produced a Vacation Church School Program to compliment the Living In An Orthodox World music.
-In 2001 he was ordained to the holy priesthood by Bishop Basiland and appointed as pastor of Saints Peter and Paul Orthodox Church in Topeka, Kansas by His Eminence Metropolitan Philip Saliba (of blessed memory).
-After the completion of Makrina’s medical residency, with the blessing of then Bishop Joseph of Los Angeles and the West and Metropolitan Philip, the couple moved to Spokane, Washington where Shanbour served as the first full time pastor of Christ the Savior Orthodox Mission in Spokane Valley.
+In 2001 he was ordained to the holy priesthood by Bishop Basil and was appointed as pastor of Saints Peter and Paul Orthodox Church in Topeka, Kansas by His Eminence Metropolitan Archbishop Philip Saliba (of blessed memory).
+After the completion of Makrina’s medical residency, with the blessing of then Bishop Joseph of Los Angeles and the West and Metropolitan Philip, the couple moved to Spokane, Washington where Fr.
+Michael served as the first full time pastor of Christ the Savior Orthodox Mission in Spokane Valley.

-Father Michael and Makrina were blessed with their son, Simeon, in July 2008.
+Father Michael and Makrina were blessed with their son, Simeon, in July 2008, a true gift from God.
 They are truly blessed with a kind, warm, and loving Christian community in the Wenatchee Valley and look forward to many more blessed years of glorifying God the Father, with His eternal Word and Son Jesus Christ, by the grace of the all-holy and life-giving Spirit.
 Amen.